Sas1997/SAMA/Docs/SAMAPy_Documentation_v4.md

 ---

-## 14. Quick Reference – Minimum Working Example
+## 14. Quick Reference: Minimum Working Example

 The following is the minimum set of steps to run SAMA with a fresh pip installation using default bundled data: